UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 One of the most common tasks is linking the output of one activity to another activity for further processing.
-The UNICORE workflow system supports this by providing a per-workflow file catalog, where jobs can reference files with special URIs starting with ``wf:``
+The UNICORE workflow system supports this by providing a per-workflow file catalog, where jobs can reference files with special URIs starting with ``wf:``.

-Jobs can register outputs with the file catalog using stage-out directives, for example
+Jobs can register outputs with the file catalog using stage-out directives, for example,
 ::

    Exports: [
      { "From": "stdout", "To": "wf:step1_stdout" }
    ]

-will register the ``stdout`` file under the name ``wf:step1_stdout``. (note that the file will not be copied anywhere).
+will register the ``stdout`` file under the name *wf:step1_stdout* (note that the file will not be copied anywhere).

-Later jobs can reference files from the catalog using stage-in directives, for example
+Later jobs can reference files from the catalog using stage-in directives, for example,
 ::

    Imports: [
      { "From": "wf:step1_stdout", "To": "input_file" }
    ]

-The workflow engine will take care of resolving the "wf:..." reference to the actual physical location.
+The workflow engine will take care of resolving the ``wf:...`` reference to the actual physical location.

-Apart from registration of files in jobs, the user can also "manually" register files using the ``inputs`` section of the main workflow.
+Apart from registration of files in jobs, the user can also *manually* register files using the ``inputs`` section of the main workflow:
 ::

   "inputs": {